studiometa/js-toolkit/packages/docs/components/Draggable.md

 ### HTML

-The following HTML is required for the `Cursor` component:
+The following HTML is required for the `Draggable` component:

 ```html
 <div data-component="Draggable"></div>